dulvui/simondalvai.org/src/content/blog/debian-sway-v1/index.md

 <img class="blog-image blog-image-wide" src="debian-sway.webp" alt="A screenshot of my Debain Sway setup with a Debian logo on a blue background with a moon in the center.">

-I didn't find much on the web about how to setup and use Sway on Debian, therefore I will share my experience here.
+I didn't find much on the web about how to setup Sway on Debian, therefore I will share my experience here.
-Getting Sway running on Debian needs **time and patience**.
+Getting it running on Debian needs **time and patience**.
-There is no official or unofficial Debian ISO image with Sway, and that means you need to setup everything from scratch.
+There is no official or unofficial Debian ISO image and that means you need to setup everything from scratch.

 If you simply want to try Sway, without having to setup everything on your own, I would suggest [Fedora Sway](https://fedoraproject.org/spins/sway/).
 It has a lot of tools already installed out of the box and is a great place to get a first impression.